 Cruz's beard enjoyed a good two weeks of praise in December.
 However, it wasn't long before the tide turned again, and the senator's beard once again became the object of scorn.

 Boskovich wrote on Jan.
 3 that Cruz's beard once again looked suboptimal, thanks to "a bad combination of over and under-grooming himself."
 Cauterucci agreed, noting that its shape was uneven and had recently developed curls.
 This, Cauterucci argued, made Cruz look like "a whimsical carnival barker or a Civil War general."

 Jan.
 8, 2019: A New Challenger Enters The Arena

 In a development bordering on farce, Cruz's 2018 Senate rival, Beto O'Rourke, revealed in mid-January that he, too, had suddenly grown a beard.
 It received mixed reactions; some called it a "comforting development," others derided it as inferior to Cruz's, and some simply had a difficult time processing it.

 Jan.
 16, 2019: Cruz Records Instructional Video On Beard Growing

 On Jan.
 16, Cruz recorded a video called "How To Grow A Beard" for the far-right news site the Daily Caller.
 It consisted of Cruz holding up a razor, saying "this is a razor," and instructing viewers to "stop using it."

 "The rest is nature," Cruz concluded.

-Where, and how long, Cruz's beard goes from here is anybody's guess, but it's taken us on a whirlwind journey so far that we won't seen forget.
+Where, and how long, Cruz's beard goes from here is anybody's guess, but it's taken us on a whirlwind journey so far that we won't soon forget.